-- 4.2.1 An entrant must pay the entry fee and submit completed standard IAC forms as follows: - a) Official Contest Entry Form. - b) As many legible copies of IAC Free Program Forms A, B and C as are needed. - c) The IAC Technical Inspection Form filled out by a member of the Technical Committee. - 4.2.2 All competitors must sign the FAA waiver thereby signifying that they understand and will comply with all its provisions.
+- 4.2.1 An entrant must pay the entry fee and submit completed standard IAC forms as follows: - a) Official Contest Entry Form. - b) The number of legible copies of Free Program Forms specified by the Contest organizers. - c) Completed and signed IAC Aircraft Review and Pilot Document Review Forms. - 4.2.2 All competitors must sign the waiver required by the FAA (or its national counterpart), thereby signifying that they understand and will comply with all its provisions.